Maximize your tax refund by getting ahead of this year’s filing changes in the U.S.

 Charitable Donations Changes

-In the past, taxpayers who are eligible for the standard deduction cannot claim a deduction for charitable contributions.
-However, a temporary tax change enacted in the CARES Act allows taxpayers to claim a deduction of up to $300 for cash contributions made to qualifying charities in the year 2021.
-It increases to $600 for those filing married and filing jointly for income taxes.
-If you’re donating gifts as a corporation, you can claim up to 75% annually, applying your donation as a deduction against taxable income.
+Prior to 2021, taxpayers who claimed the standard deduction could not claim a deduction for charitable contributions.
+Last year, a temporary tax change enacted in the CARES Act allowed taxpayers to claim a deduction of up to $300 for cash contributions made to qualifying charities in the year 2021.
+It increased to $600 for those filing married and filing jointly for income taxes.
+Unfortunately, that temporary provision wasn’t extended by Congress, so now you have to itemize deductions in order to benefit from your charitable donations at tax time.

 For more tax credits small business owners should know about, click here.